rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 `unknown` type is (only) the top type (you can assign anything to it but you cannot assign it to anything else, maybe except for `any`).
 This is a much better safety than being both the _top_ and the _bottom_.
 Compared to `any` it is more cumbersome to use but significantly safer.

-A rough view (IMO) of what the type safety is: an ability to _separate apples from oranges_.
+A rough view (IMO) of what type safety is: an ability to _separate apples from oranges_.
 If you can assign both an apple to `unknown` and an orange to `unknown` then they are no longer separated.
 What makes this worse in TS, is its occasional tendency to widen return types to `unknown`.
 TS tends to do that if it cannot find a more precise return type or when it gets confused.